 Overnight oats and nutrition goals with Bold trainer Chris

 When Chris Litten isn’t teaching a Bold strength class or running his award-winning personal training gym in Tucson, Arizona, you might find him in the kitchen.
 Chris has been a certified nutritionist since 2015, and he uses his nutritional background during training sessions with Bold and in his gym.
-Chris spoke at our Be Bold Healthy Aging Summit in 2022, and it’s not too late to learn some tips and tricks from this double-threat.
+Chris spoke at our Bold Summit in 2022, and it’s not too late to learn some tips and tricks from this double-threat.

 Introducing the 4 P’s: Chris’ behavior tips to optimize your nutrition